orbeon/orbeon-forms-doc/Building-Orbeon-Forms.md

 To open Orbeon Forms in IntelliJ:

 - Go to the "File" → "Open Project" menu and  select the `orbeon-forms` directory.
-- IntelliJ then indexes the project, which can take a minute the first time.
+- IntelliJ then indexes the project, which can take a minute the first time you do it.

 ### Building the project

 - Go to the "Build" → "Make Project" (this takes about 1 mn 10 seconds on a recent laptop).
-- Go to the "Ant Build" pane.
-- run the `orbeon-war` target
+- Go to the "Ant Build" pane and run the `orbeon-war` target.
-- manually create the directory `orbeon-forms/src/resources-local` if it is missing
+- Manually create the directory `orbeon-forms/src/resources-local` if it is missing.

+This builds Orbeon Forms in development mode, where the Java/Scala class files are not placed into JARs.
+This way you can quickly recompile incrementally.

+In this mode, running the `orbeon-war` ant target skips compilation but processes resources and creates an "exploded" WAR file which Tomcat can point to.

 ### Running Orbeon Forms

-First, create a new context in Tomcat's `server.xml`:
+Create a new context in Tomcat's `server.xml`:

 ```xml
 <Context